MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/hp-operations-manager-activities.md

 -   **Separate with \_** .
 Each item is separated by one or more characters of your choice.
 -   **Use CSV format**.
 All items are in CSV (comma-separated value) format.
 This format is useful for importing data into spreadsheets or other applications.

 The activity will produce a new set of data every time it runs.
-The **Flatten** feature does not flatten data across multiple instances of the same activity.
+The **Flatten** feature doesn't flatten data across multiple instances of the same activity.

 ## Event Notifications

 Some activities are expected to take a limited amount of time to complete.
-If they do not complete within that time they may be stalled or there may be another issue preventing them from completing.
+If they don't complete within that time, they may be stalled or there may be another issue preventing them from completing.
 You can define the number of seconds to wait for completion of the action.
-After this period a platform event will be sent and the issue will be reported.
+After this period, a platform event will be sent and the issue will be reported.
 You can also choose whether to generate a platform event if the activity returns a failure.

 ### To be notified when the activity takes longer than a specified time to run or fails to run